Yandex Cloud

 }

-3. To enable access to the cluster from other services and allow running SQL queries from the management console using Yandex WebSQL, edit the values of the appropriate fields in the access section:
+3. To enable cluster access from other services and allow running SQL queries from the management console using Yandex WebSQL, edit the values of the appropriate fields in the access section:

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {